Medical Assisting

 Semester Hours 1

-This course includes a general review of administrative functions performed in a medical office, specific to medical assistants.
-It will assist the student or graduate in preparing for the national credentialing examination, Certified Medical Administrative Assistant (CMAA).
+This course provides a comprehensive review of administrative functions commonly performed by medical assistants in a medical office setting.
+It will assist students and graduates in preparing for the national credentialing examination, the Certified Medical Administrative Assistant (CMAA).

 MAT 228E: Medical Assistant CET Review Course